chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 <img src="/images/manual/switch_platform.png" alt="Switch Platform" class="mx-auto max-w-xl" />

 ## Test Run
-Now chARp should be set up for the first test run.
+Now chARpack should be set up for the first test run.
 In the **Project** window of Unity go to
 ```
 Assets > Scenes